brimdata/super/book/src/getting-started/playground.md

 ```
 The input in the playground examples are generally formatted as
 [SUP](../formats/sup.md) but the `super` playground command autodetects
-the format, so feel free to experiment with other text formats like CSV or JSON.
+the format, so you can experiment with other text-based formats like CSV or JSON.
 For example, if you change the input above to
 ```
 id,message